Gundam Build Divers: Anime

 The anime premiered on all TXN network stations in Japan on April 3, 2018, replacing Idol Time PriPara on its initial timeslot.
-The opening and ending themes from Episodes 1-13 are "Diver's High" is by Sky-Hi and "Ashita e" (明日へ) is by Iris while the opening and ending themes from Episodes 14-25 are "Infinity" by SWANKY DANK and "Start Dash" by Spira Spica.
+The opening and ending themes from Episodes 1-13 are "Diver's High" is by Sky-Hi and "Ashita e" (明日へ) is by Iris in Japanese while the opening and ending themes from Episodes 14-25 are "Infinity" by SWANKY DANK and "Start Dash" by Spira Spica.
 The series' music is composed by Hideakira Kimura.
 A prologue ONA titled Gundam Build Divers Prologue was first streamed at The Gundam Base Tokyo on February 2, 2018, and later released on YouTube on the same date.
 The series is also streamed at Sunrise's "GundamInfo" channel on YouTube with subtitles in English, among other languages.
 In 2018, Sunrise had Bang Zoom Entertainment to produce an English dub for the series.
 The series was later streamed on Funimation's FunimationNow streaming service in North America on March 28, 2019.

 A sequel, titled Gundam Build Divers Re:Rise premiered in October 2019 on Sunrise's new "Gundam Channel" on YouTube.
 Most of the staff members returned to reprise their roles.